quandothoang/TrumpTwitterAnalysisMDS/readme.md

 - Send a pull request to merge the changes into the main branch.

+### Running the test suite
+Follow the first 3 steps in the [Running the analysis](#running-the-analysis) section above to launch Jupyter lab.
+Tests are run using the `pytest` command in the root of the project.
+More details about the test suite can be found in the [`tests`](tests) directory.

 ## License

 The project code in the repository is licensed under the MIT license.
 The Trump Tweet Analysis report is licensed under Creative Commons [Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license](https://creativecommons.org/licenses/by-nc-nd/4.0/) Any use of the work should be properly attributed, including the link to the webpage.